seananderson/metafolio/inst/ms/ms.md

 ## Spatial conservation scenarios

-*Given short-term environmental fluctuations* (strong interannual variation), conserving response diversity is the safest choice because it reduces overall risk to an ecological portfolio (Fig. \ref{f:sp}a; \somts\ Figs.
+*Given short-term environmental fluctuations* (strong interannual variation), conserving a wide range of thermal tolerances is the safest choice because it reduces overall risk to an ecological portfolio (Fig. \ref{f:sp}a; \somts\ Figs.
 \ref{f:eg-sp-arma-full}, \ref{f:eg-sp-arma-half}).
 The average variance of
-metapopulation growth rate was 1.6 times lower given balanced response diversity (conserving a full range of response diversity or the middle section vs. the upper or lower half).
-Response diversity also led to more consistent stability --- there was less spread in variance across simulated metapopulations (width of quantiles from left to right in Fig. \ref{f:sp}a).
+metapopulation growth rate was 1.6 times lower given balanced thermal tolerance conservation (conserving a full range of thermal tolerances or the middle section vs. the upper or lower half).
+Thermal tolerance diversity also led to more consistent stability --- there was less spread in variance across simulated metapopulations (width of quantiles from left to right in Fig. \ref{f:sp}a).
 These increases in stability occurred despite the portfolios being comprised of warm- and cool-thriving populations that individually showed greater variation in response to environmental variability than populations with wide thermal tolerance curves.
 We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig.
 \ref{f:sp}c, d).
-If only the upper or lower half of response diversity is conserved, the portfolio tends to alternate between performing well and poorly, depending on the environmental conditions, resulting in a risker portfolio (Fig.
+If only the upper or lower half of thermal tolerances is conserved, the portfolio tends to alternate between performing well and poorly, depending on the environmental conditions, resulting in a risker portfolio (Fig.
 \ref{f:sp}e).
-This risk is buffered with balanced response diversity (Fig.
+This risk is buffered when a diversity of thermal tolerances is conserved (Fig.
 \ref{f:sp}c) and the resulting asynchrony in population abundance (\somcor).

-*Given long-term environmental change*, such as climate warming, an ecological manager is hedging his or her bets on the environmental trend and how the populations will respond by conserving balanced response diversity.
+*Given long-term environmental change*, such as climate warming, an ecological manager is hedging his or her bets on the environmental trend and how the populations will respond by conserving a range of thermal tolerances.
 The choice of which populations to conserve affects the "rate of return" (metapopulation growth rate) properties of an ecological portfolio (Fig. \ref{f:sp}b;
 \somts\ Figs. \ref{f:eg-sp-linear-full}, \ref{f:eg-sp-linear-half}).
 The typical
-metapopulation growth rate for a balanced response diversity strategy was near zero --- the metapopulation neither increased nor decreased in abundance in the long run.
-The example metapopulation abundance time series (Fig. \ref{f:sp}d, f) illustrate the mechanism: by conserving response diversity, when one population is doing poorly, another is doing well and the metapopulation abundance remains stationary through time.
-If a manager had invested only in the populations that were doing well at the beginning they would have had the lowest rate-of-return portfolio at the end (purple portfolios in Fig. \ref{f:sp}f).
+metapopulation growth rate when thermal tolerances were balanced was near zero --- the metapopulation neither increased nor decreased in abundance in the long run.
+The example metapopulation abundance time series (Fig. \ref{f:sp}d, f) illustrate the mechanism: by conserving a range of thermal tolerances, when one population is doing poorly, another is doing well and the metapopulation abundance remains stationary through time.
+If a manager had invested only in the populations that were doing well at the beginning they would have had the lowest metapopulation growth rate at the end (purple portfolios in Fig. \ref{f:sp}f).

-## Unknown response diversity
+## Unknown thermal tolerances

-In a scenario where the distribution of population-level response diversity is unknown, portfolio optimization informs us that investing in more populations buffers portfolio risk regardless of environmental trend (Fig. \ref{f:n}).
+In a scenario where the distribution of population-level thermal tolerances are unknown, portfolio optimization informs us that investing in more populations buffers portfolio risk regardless of environmental trend (Fig. \ref{f:n}).
 *Given short-term environmental fluctuations*, conserving more populations